 A credit card can only build credit if you use it correctly.
 You should keep your credit card balance below 30% of the available credit limit and make all your payments on time.
 If you do this, your credit can slowly begin to recover from bankruptcy.

 What Credit Is Required for a Credit Card After Bankruptcy?

 Secured credit cards have looser credit requirements, but approval is never guaranteed.
 Before you apply, you can check two of your credit scores, updated every 14 days, for free at Credit.com.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.

-At publishing time, the Capital One Secured MasterCard and The Discover it Secured Card cards are offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for either of these cards.
+At publishing time, the cards mentioned above are offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for either of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 More on Credit Cards:

 - 6 Smart Credit Card Strategies

 - How Secured Cards Can Help Build Credit

 - How to Get a Credit Card With Bad Credit